 First, the group of Christians to which I am referring here frequently preaches that the path to salvation lies in belief rather than in deeds.
 Good deeds are encouraged too.
 I am not denying this.
 However, the key to salvation is assumed to lie through accepting Jesus into one's life (i.e., belief).

 Second, we see these Christians willing to forgive even the most despicable acts as long as one ceases the bad behavior and embraces the belief system.
-Stopping the bad behavior alone is insufficient.
-The belief is necessary in order to receive forgiveness.
+Stopping the bad behavior alone is insufficient; the belief is necessary in order to receive forgiveness.

 Third, these Christians insist that even the best behaved atheist imaginable is bound for hell.
 Without the belief, the number of positive acts matters little to the god of such Christians.
 Unlike Santa Claus, who is depicted as keeping track of good deeds and bad deeds, the god of the "born again" Christians cares less about deeds than about beliefs.

 Finally, and this may be the most difficult to grasp, these Christians have elevated thought to the level of behavior.
 That is, impure thoughts are not distinguished from impure acts.
-Cursing one's god in thought is equally bad as doing so aloud.
+Cursing one's god in one's mind is equally bad as doing so aloud.
 Again, this helps to elevate belief to the highest level.

 Some of the implications of this sort of morality: